saqibshafin/riverpod_firebase_chat/README.md

 # riverpod_firebase_chat

 It's a Chat app built on Flutter & Firebase, with Riverpod.
-Built with Domain Driven, Feature First approach.
+Built in a Domain Driven, Feature First approach.

 ## Things not Done
-- Almost everything
+- Almost everything.
+This app doesn't make any sense as of yet.
 - Chat
 - Notifications (BTW, I used it in my MedicalEmergency app)
 - This README